-The term “hunt for the Jews” (Judenjagd), proposed by the famous Holocaust researcher Christopher Browning, most successfully conveys the atmosphere of the first weeks after the mass executions at Babyn Yar.
+The term “hunt for the Jews” (Judenjagd), proposed by the renowned Holocaust researcher Christopher Browning, most successfully conveys the atmosphere of the first weeks after the mass executions at Babyn Yar.
 Let us recall the announcement issued on the eve of the executions regarding the gathering of all Jews at the corner of Dehtiarivska and Melnyka Streets, with the threat of death for noncompliance.
-Post factum, the announcement meant that Jewish life gradually became outlawed from the moment the first shots were fired at Babyn Yar the next day.
-Unregistered Soviet political activists—members of the All-Union Communist Party of Bolsheviks (VKPB), the Komsomol (VLKSM), and the People's Commissariat for Internal Affairs (NKVD)—were later added to the list of official “enemies” of the Third Reich that were subject to extermination.
-Their chances of survival decreased significantly due to the investigative measures taken with the support of local assistants.
+In practical terms, the announcement meant that Jewish life gradually became outlawed from the moment the first shots were fired at Babyn Yar the next day.
+Unregistered Soviet political activists—members of the All-Union Communist Party of Bolsheviks (VKPB), the Komsomol (VLKSM), and the People’s Commissariat for Internal Affairs (NKVD)—were later added to the list of official “enemies” of the Third Reich that were subject to extermination.
+Their chances of survival were considerably reduced due to the investigative measures taken with the support of local assistants.

-Unlike in several large cities in Ukraine, the course of participation of the Kyiv auxiliary police in “hunting Jews” is not recorded in police documents.
-It is practically impossible to precisely establish the participants in these operations, yet based exclusively on available sources, POW units assembled by OUN-M members, and shortly thereafter the “Bukovina battalion,” were almost the only suitable auxiliary units for mass roundups during the first months of the occupation.
-One can assume that the Germans might have used them during the “hunt” at the same time, since the recollections of nationalists and German police documents reveal that they had a joint command structure and acted as a single unit—Schutzmannschaftbattalion Kiew—for some time.
+Unlike in several large cities in Ukraine, the process of involving the Kyiv auxiliary police in “hunting Jews” is not recorded in police documents.
+It is practically impossible to precisely establish the participants in these operations, yet based exclusively on available sources, it appears that POW units assembled by OUN-M members, and shortly thereafter the “Bukovina battalion,” were almost the only suitable auxiliary units for mass roundups during the first months of the occupation.
+One can assume that the Germans might have used them during the “hunt” at the same time, since the recollections of nationalists and German police documents reveal that they had a joint command structure and acted as a single unit—Schutzmannschaftbattalion Kiew (the Kyiv Battalion)—for some time.

 Based on the testimony of POW Ivan Sova, it is known that the nationalist command of the battalion regularly delivered political lectures, explaining the basic responsibilities and tasks of the police, particularly “catching Communists, Komsomol members, partisans, and Jews hiding from execution.”
 Another member of the battalion, nationalist Kost’ Himmelreich, assured compliance with the guidelines of the management.
-Since officers lived in barracks, Himmelreich was present in October or November 1941, when most of his colleagues were “catching” Jews (I note the use of the same term for both).
+Since officers lived in barracks, Himmelreich was present in October or November 1941, when most of his colleagues were “catching” Jews (I note the use of the same term by both).
 Himmelreich also explained the details of mass arrests: “Those [officers] who returned emptyhanded were reprimanded and went out to look again.”

-In fact, it is not so important whether the police were local because they had lists of the addresses of victims.
-The fact is that according to an order by Anatoliy Konkel (“Orlyk”), commander of the auxiliary police headquarters, on October 18, 1941, superintendents and orderlies alike were required to inform occupation bodies about all known Jews and Soviet activists or face the death penalty.
-Control over implementation fell to the district police, which explained the responsibilities and inspected the work of orderlies.
-In the end, it was the police who confirmed compliance with Konkel’s order.
-In most cases, superintendents or orderlies provided lists of residents, although they often independently brought unregistered members of the VKPB, and mainly Jews, to police districts.
-It is generally clear that the threat of death weighted more heavily on their motivation to fulfill orders than the usual “reprimand” of police as recalled by Himmelreich.
+It did not really matter whether the police were local because they had lists of the addresses of victims.
+The fact is that according to an order from Anatoliy Konkel (“Orlyk”), commander of the auxiliary police headquarters, on October 18, 1941, building superintendents and janitors were required to inform occupation authorities about all known Jews and Soviet activists or face the death penalty.
+Control over implementation fell to the district police officers, who explained the responsibilities and inspected the work of orderlies.
+In the end, it was the police that confirmed compliance with Konkel’s order.
+In most cases, superintendents or janitors provided lists of residents, although they often independently brought unregistered members of the VKPB, and mainly Jews, to police districts.
+It is generally clear that the threat of death had a much stronger impact on their motivation to fulfill orders than the usual “reprimand” of police as recalled by Himmelreich.

 The actual activities of on-duty members of the UPP began in October, after the division of the city into 13, and later 11, police districts.
-Since then, the full-time personnel steadily increased thanks to an inflow of residents to the city and region.
+Since that point, the full-time personnel steadily increased thanks to an inflow of residents to the city and region.
 One Kyivan living in Darnytskyi District recalled that at the start of the occupation: